kevinacrystal/Spark_ETL_Capstone/README.md

 **'load_into_mongo'** uses Spark to load the transformed data into MongoDB.

 ### Part2_SparkStreaming.py
+The second module, Part2_SparkStreaming.py, extracts semi-structured healthcare data stored in the cloud, performs some transformations and finally loads the data to MongoDB.

-The second module, Part2_SparkStreaming.py, consists of four user-defined functions wrapped in a main function that runs these functions sequentially when called.
+It consists of four user-defined functions wrapped in a main function that runs these functions sequentially when called.

 **'kafka_producer'** uses Requests to extract data from a specified URL and then instantiates a KafkaProducer to write the data to a Kafka topic.